Menu

 • Athletes will participate in:

-• Rowing on the indoor rower to practice body sequencing.
+• Rowing on the indoor rower to practice body sequencing and build endurance

 Membership

 Our membership year runs from May 1 - April 30 of the next year.
 Juniors are welcome to join during the on-water season (May to October) or the off-water season (November to April).
-We are currently updating our Novice and Competitive program structure so please contact our Club Manager at office@calgary should you have any questions about joining the Junior program.
+Please contact our Club Manager at office@calgary should you have any questions about joining the Junior program.
+For current juniors participating in winter training, the registration deadline is April 1st.
+For new or novice program participants, the registration deadline is April 27th.

-The only equipment required of members is a belt pack PFD (lifejacket).
-The City of Calgary requires PFD's be worn on the Glenmore Reservoir.
-The requisite "Fanny-pack-style-CO2 cartridge" PFD's are available at Mountain Equipment Co-op or AutoMarine for ~ $140.
-Loaner PFD's are available from the club for Novice Program participants.
-It is the expectation that all athletes own his/her own pfd.
+The only equipment required of members is a belt pack PFD (life jacket).
+The City of Calgary requires PFDs to be worn on the Glenmore Reservoir.
+PFDs can be found on Amazon or at MEC.
+Loaner PFDs are available from the club for Novice Program participants.
+It is the expectation that all athletes own their own PFD.

 Contact